ray310/Panda-Helper/README.md

 - Number of unique values
 - Count of null values
 - Counts and frequency of the most and least common values
-- Distribution statistics for numeric data
+- Distribution statistics for numeric-like data

 __Sample profile of categorical data__<br>
 _Direction vehicles are traveling_